 During the Qingming Festival, the rain falls in drizzles.
-On April 6th, I went with my dad, aunt, and uncle to the Galaxy Cemetery to pay respects to my late grandparents...
+On April 6th, I went to the Galaxy Cemetery with my dad, aunt, and uncle to pay respects to my late grandparents...

-Before we set off, I came across a news story on Douyin about a post-2000s entrepreneur earning over a million a year.
-He runs a pet funeral service company, charging an average of a thousand yuan per service, and there was even a pet owner who offered twenty-three thousand to give their beloved cat a lavish burial.
+Before we set off, I came across a news story on Douyin about a post-2000s entrepreneur whose annual income exceeds a million.
+He runs a pet funeral service company, charging an average of a thousand yuan per service, and there are even pet owners willing to pay twenty-three thousand to give their beloved cats a lavish burial.

-After reading that, I remembered my grandmother's simple funeral and couldn't help but chuckle.
+After reading it, I thought of my grandmother's simple funeral and couldn't help but chuckle.

 How ironic!
-The mother who raised me is treated worse than a cat!
+The mother who raised me is treated less than a cat!

-Unfortunately, my disdainful expression was noticed by my husband next to me.
-He curiously asked what I was laughing at, and I said, "The world is so big, it's truly full of wonders!
-A post-2000s kid has actually gotten rich by providing burial services for pets, and a cat's funeral can cost over twenty thousand.
+Coincidentally, my husband noticed my disdainful expression and curiously asked what I was laughing at.
+I said, "The world is so big, and there are truly strange things!
+A post-2000s person actually got rich by providing burial services for pets, and a cat's funeral can cost over twenty thousand.
 It's really upside down!"

-After a brief pause, I retorted, "You're so hypocritical!
+After a brief pause, I retorted, "You're being hypocritical!
 In reality, you treat the dog like a servant.
-You never played with it as a child, only giving it leftover scraps, and it risked its life to guard your home for a lifetime!
+You never played with it as a child, and only gave it some leftover food, yet it risked its life to guard your home for you!
 When the dog passed away, your grandmother hastily buried it, and that became respecting life?!"

 I truly loved dogs!
 When I was young, my grandfather had three dogs, and I never treated them as servants.
-I fed them high-quality dog food (a well-known brand for over thirty years) and used special dog shampoo.
-Every afternoon during my break, I would play with them for two hours until it was time for school, and sometimes I even fed them chewed fruit by hand.
+I fed them high-quality dog food (a well-known brand for over thirty years) and used dog-specific shampoo.
+Every time I had a break in the afternoon, I would play with them for two hours until it was time for school.
+Sometimes, I even fed them chewed fruit by hand.

 After hearing this, my husband wanted to argue but hesitated.
 I seized the opportunity to continue my attack: "Every time I bring up getting a cat, you always find a way to dodge it.
-Once, you even blurted out in 0.1 seconds, 'That cat stinks!'
-The words that come out so easily are your true feelings, right?"
+Once, you even said in 0.1 seconds, 'That cat stinks!'
+The words that come out in a rush are your true feelings, right?"

 My husband was left speechless by my rebuttal.
-To save face, he said, "Cat poop really does stink, and it's normal for dogs to guard the house while cats catch mice!
+To save face, he said, "Cat poop really stinks, and it's normal for dogs to guard the house while cats catch mice, isn't it?!
 Those pet owners who hold funerals for their pets, if you put it nicely, it's called respecting life; if you put it harshly, it's just an old person sending off a young dog/cat!
 Pets generally have shorter lifespans than humans; doesn't that make pet owners even sadder?!"

 Seeing my husband back down, I decided to let it go.
 On the day of the tomb-sweeping, I discovered a new life at my grandfather's house...

-Under my aunt's authority, I immediately withdrew my hand from the cat and asked her why she didn't want to pet it.
+Under my aunt's authority, I immediately withdrew my hand from the cat and asked her why she didn't pet it.
 She said that cats, like people, don't like being fussed over, and this cat was meant to catch mice, which could get dirty!
-After hearing this, I retracted my eager hands, but my nature is hard to change, and after not petting a cat for years, I was really "hungry."
+After hearing this, I retracted my eager hands, but my nature is hard to change, and after not petting cats for many years, I was truly "hungry."
 Wherever the cat went, my gaze followed...

 In the past few days, good news kept coming.
-My husband's teaching certificate arrived, he got accepted into graduate school, and he found a stable job.
-Considering he was studying agricultural management, I decided to accompany him to the South China Botanical Garden on his day off to admire the flowers in the greenhouses.
-But then, unexpected weather struck; Guangzhou suddenly issued a yellow rainstorm warning, and the news said this weather posed extreme risks.
-For safety, I, still childlike at heart, chose to visit the mall, planning to play an escape room game with my husband.
+My husband's teaching qualification certificate arrived, he was accepted into graduate school, and he also found a stable job.
+Considering he was studying agricultural management, I decided to accompany him to the South China Botanical Garden on his day off to admire the flowers in the greenhouse.
+But then, unexpected weather struck; Guangzhou suddenly issued a yellow rainstorm warning, and the news said this kind of weather carried extreme risks.
+For safety's sake, I, still childlike, chose to visit the mall, planning to play an escape room game with my husband.

-However, he was very resistant to my choice.
-He felt that making money was not easy and that spending should focus on education and entrepreneurship.
+However, he was very resistant to my choice, feeling that making money was not easy and that spending should be focused on education and entrepreneurship.
 So, he pretended to be exhausted, looking as if he might faint...
 Knowing him, I didn't want to press further.
-But to regain the joy of going out, I dashed to the pet store in the mall...
+But to regain the joy of going out, I rushed to the pet store in the mall...

-During my time there, one cat left a particularly deep impression on me.
-It was locked in a breathable glass display case, and whenever it spotted a stranger approaching the glass, it would flip onto its back, immediately showing its belly, as if afraid others wouldn't see its adorable appearance.
+During this time, there was one cat that left a particularly deep impression on me.
+It was kept in a ventilated glass display case, and whenever it noticed a stranger approaching the glass, it would flip onto its back, immediately exposing its belly, fearing that others couldn't see its adorable appearance.
 This cat had a bright future!
 Despite having the intelligence of just a few years, it was so endearing that it would surely have a good owner who would cherish it!
 That was my first impression of it...

 Indeed, cats, like people, hustle and strive for a living!
 Reflecting on the time my mom was entangled by a stray cat, I felt this way...

-At that time, my mom returned from grocery shopping and was about to reach for the access card in her bag when suddenly a stray cat wrapped itself around her feet, constantly circling and snuggling between her legs.
+At that time, my mom returned from grocery shopping and was about to reach for the access card in her bag when suddenly a wild cat wrapped itself around her feet, constantly circling and snuggling between her legs.
 This left my mom momentarily at a loss; on one hand, her hands were full of bags of food and daily necessities, leaving her no way to shoo the cat away; on the other hand, my mom is kind-hearted and couldn't bear to kick the cat away.
-By the time she realized what was happening, the cat had already started meowing at her, looking as pitiful as "Daji"!
+By the time she reacted, the cat had already started meowing at her, looking as pitiful as "Daji"!

 Later, my mom told me that the cat clung to her for about ten minutes, refusing to give up, probably wanting to go home with her...
 I completely agreed with my mom's guess!
 Because usually, when I scroll through Douyin, I often come across videos related to cats and dogs, so I know that the fate of pets is mainly divided into two extremes: either they are treated like royalty or they are like beggars.

-Those who are spoiled by their owners live worry-free, directly winning at life; while abandoned pets drift like floating weeds, scavenging through trash cans just to find a meal that barely fills their stomachs.
-Their lives are spent in hunger and filthy environments for years, waiting for death to come.
+Those who are spoiled by their owners live worry-free, directly winning in life; those who are abandoned live like floating duckweed, wandering everywhere to survive, rummaging through trash cans just to find a meal that barely fills their stomachs.
+Their lives are spent in hunger and dirty environments for years, waiting for death to arrive.

-Additionally, some people often criticize pet lovers for "treating animals better than their parents."
-As for whether they are filial to their parents, I can't say, so I won't comment.
+Additionally, some people often criticize pet lovers for treating animals better than their parents.
+As for whether they are filial to their parents, I cannot comment.
 But one thing is certain: like people, cats and dogs need to escape suffering and live comfortably and happily, relying on their own cultivation and fate!
 Of course, luck is also indispensable!

 My husband nodded and quietly said, "Yes, every life has its value of existence, and we shouldn't belittle them.
 I was too cold towards you before, and I apologize."